AinuAnna/rsclone/README.md

 💔disadvantage of database - you should pay for some operations and functions.

 💖the rest of the development tools were easy to use and there were no problems with them.

+✅e-mail for cross-check(admin):

+- test.crosscheck@gmail.com
+- test123Tests

+📧for role student - signup with e-mail and password what you want